Zerocool211/ProjectZ/README.md

 The textures for fake diamond stuff will be modified.

 This mod is licensed under the MIT license.
-All assets are public domain, unless otherwise stated; all are free to be distributed as long as the license / source credits are kept.
+All assets are public domain, unless otherwise stated.
+All are free to be distributed as long as the license/source credits are kept.
 This means you can use this mod in any mod pack as you please.